mscikdf/mscikdf-playground/README.md

 - Generate a wallet on Machine A, then restore it on Machine B.
 - Rotate a passphrase on Machine A, then restore the resulting mnemonic with the new passphrase on Machine B.
 - Repeat these steps on both machines as many times as desired.
+- Export same private keys with different mnemonics-passphrase pairs

+**⚠️ Important Safety Notice**

+This toolkit is intended **for testing and research purposes only**.
+While we have made every effort to ensure correctness and security, **we cannot guarantee the absence of bugs, flaws, or unexpected behavior**.
+**Do NOT use real funds**, production keys, or any sensitive material with this test suite.

+Use at your own risk.

 This further confirms that all behaviors are fully deterministic and do not rely on any hidden state, caches, or device-specific artifacts.
 ---